North Cornwall Coast Path: Padstow to St Ives

 Padstow to St Ives in 6 Days Walking Code: CNW7

 We offer two holidays from Padstow to St Ives.
 Choose from 4 or 6 days walking, depending on how far you want to walk each day.
 This walk hugs a rugged coastline past bays and beaches, along beautiful cliff tops, to the most strenuous section of the entire path taking in steep, overhanging cliffs and spectacular rock formations.

-This is the longest of our holidays from Padstow to St Ives.
+This is the longer of our two holidays from Padstow to St Ives.
 Walking the whole route over 6 days gives you enough time to enjoy the route but still provide a significant challenge and a sense of achievement (or relief) at the end!

 |Day 1||Travel to Padstow for your first nights accommodation|